scrapy/scrapy/docs/intro/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that you know a bit about selection and extraction, let's complete our spider by writing the code to extract the quotes from the webpage.
+Now that you know a bit about selection and extraction, let's complete our spider by writing the code to extract the quotes from the web page.

 Each quote in http://quotes.toscrape.com is represented by HTML elements that look like this: